-These Vegan Sweet & Sour Chickpeas are the BEST meal for a friday night (or any night) vegan ‘fake-away’!
+These Vegan Sweet and Sour Chickpeas are the BEST meal for a Friday night (or any night) vegan ‘fake-away’!
 They’re naturally gluten free, vegan and only take 20 minutes to whip up.

 You won’t believe how easy it is to get that rich, delicious, chinese-y flavour with just a handful of your pantry staples.
 Chickpeas are a huge part of my diet, I just think they’re so versatile in both sweet and savoury recipes!